The role of the Trustee Directors

 Currently the committees comprise:

 1. Education - monitoring the effectiveness of educational provision in the Trust.
-The committee Chair is to be determined in November 2021.
+The committee Chair is Mrs Katharine Crouch,

 2. Resources - monitoring how effectively resources including finance and buildings are used to support the Trust’s work.
-The committee Chair is to be determined in November 2021.
+The committee Chair is to be determined shortly.

 3. Appointments and Renumeration - monitoring the effectiveness of resources including people and pay.
 This committee is chaired by The Very Revd Dianna Lynn Gwilliams.